apache/datafusion-site/README.md

 # Apache DataFusion Blog Content

-This repository contains the Apache DataFusion blog content.
+This repository contains the Apache DataFusion blog at https://datafusion.apache.org/blog/

 ## Setup for Mac